Band-Passes and Long Virtual Knot Concordance: The Long Virtual Knot Concordance Group

+The requirement that the surface $S$ be smooth allows for a combinatorial perspective of cobordism.
+Let $\mu:S \to [0,1]$ denote the inclusion $S \to \mathbb{S}^3 \times [0,1]$ followed by the projection to $[0,1]$.
+By Morse theory, $\mu$ may be chosen so that all the critical points appear as local maximums, local minimums, or saddles (see Figure \ref{fig_morse_crit}).
+The critical points of $\mu$ may further be assumed to all have different critical values.
+For regular values $t \in [0,1]$, $S \cap \mathbb{S}^3 \times \{t\}$ is an oriented link in $\mathbb{S}^3$.
+In a neighborhood of a local extremum, we see either the \emph{birth} or \emph{death} of a small unknot disjoint from all other components of the link (see Figure \ref{fig_concordance}, left).
+In a neighborhood of a saddle, we see a transition from one type of hyperbola to another, as in Figure \ref{fig_concordance}, right.
+In between the critical points, the link $S \cap \mathbb{S}^3 \times \{t\}$ undergoes an ambient isotopy in $\mathbb{S}^3$.
+A cobordism can thus be visualized as a \emph{movie} consisting of a finite sequence of births, deaths, saddles, and Reidemeister moves.

+To the map $\mu:S\to [0,1]$, we may associate its \emph{Reeb graph} $\Gamma_{\mu}$.
+The Reeb graph is the $1$-complex obtained by identifying to a point each path component of each level set $\mu^{-1}(t)$.
+The vertices of $\Gamma_{\mu}$ are thus in one-to-one correspondence with the set of critical points of $\mu$ together with two points representing $K_0$ and $K_1$.
+Each edge corresponds to a path through time of a link component.
+Every univalent vertex of $\Gamma_{\mu}$ corresponds to either $K_0$, $K_1$, a birth, or a death.
+Each trivalent vertex of $\Gamma_{\mu}$ is a saddle.
+See Figure \ref{fig_reeb}.

+It follows that $\Gamma_{\mu}$ can be reconstructed from the cobordism movie of births, deaths, saddles, and Reidemeister moves.
+The vertices of $\Gamma_{\mu}$ are as described above.
+Each knot appearing in the movie is an edge of $\Gamma_{\mu}$.
+An edge is incident to a vertex if its knot is involved in a saddle, birth, or death at the corresponding critical point (or if it is $K_0$ or $K_1$).
+For a concordance of knots, the cobordism surface must be an annulus.
+Also note that the Euler characteristic can be computed from the critical point data of births $b$, deaths $d$, and saddles $s$.
+A concordance of knots is therefore identified with a movie that begins with $K_0$, ends with $K_1$, has a connected Reeb graph, and satisfies $\#b-\#s+\#d=0$.

+This motivates the definition of concordance for closed and long virtual knots.
+The combinatorial formulation used here is adapted from Kauffman \cite{DKK,lou_cob}.
+Earlier topological formulations are due to Carter-Kamada-Saito \cite{CKS} and Turaev \cite{turaev_cobordism} (see also Fenn-Rourke \cite{fenn_rack}).
+The pairwise equivalence of these definitions follows from \cite{CKS}.

-\begin{definition}[Concordance] Two (long or closed) virtual knots $K_1$ and $K_2$ are said to be \emph{concordant} if they may be obtained from one another by the extended Reidemeister moves and a finite sequence of births $b$ , deaths $d$ , and saddles $s$ such that $\#b-\#s+\#d=0$ (see Figure \ref{fig_concordance}).
-In this case we write $K_1 \asymp K_2$. \end{definition}
+\begin{definition}[Concordance] Two (long or closed) virtual knots $K_0$ and $K_1$ are said to be \emph{concordant} if they may be obtained from one another by a finite sequence of extended Reidemeister moves, births $b$, deaths $d$, and saddle moves $s$.
+The sequence must have a connected Reeb graph and satisfy $\#b-\#s+\#d=0$.
+If $K_0$ and $K_1$ are concordant, we write $K_0 \asymp K_1$. \end{definition}

+\textbf{Example:} A concordance movie beginning with the ``fly'', $F$, is depicted in Figure \ref{fig_conc_ex}.
+The red arc indicates a saddle move. $F$ is well-known to be a non-trivial long virtual knot (cf. \cite{quatlong}).
+The Reeb graph of this movie is given in on the far right of Figure \ref{fig_conc_ex}.